 The majority of UAV drone technician positions are full-time roles conducted during normal business hours.
 However, technicians who work for emergency services companies may need to work outside of normal business hours—in the evening and on weekends—to monitor drone health for emergency operations.

 As a result of advances in technology for UAV drones and wider availability and adoption, it’s expected that the demand for UAV drone technicians will increase significantly in the coming decade.

 UAV drone technicians may be employed by the government—either as part of the military or for an emergency services agency—by manufacturing companies, or by private businesses who use drones to conduct business activities.

-Can I Become an UAV Drone Technician?
+How To Become an UAV Drone Technician